EndPointCorp/end-point-blog/2012/05/08/tailnmail-postgres-monitoring.html.md

 The reason for two files was that rsyslog was splitting the incoming Postgres logs into multiple files.
-Which is normally a very handy thing, because the main file, **pgsql-info.log**, is quite large, and it's nice to have the mundane things filtered out for us already.
-Because rsyslog also splits things based on the timestamp, we don't give it an exact file name, but use a POSIX template instead, e.g. /var/log/apps/%Y/groucho/%m/%d/%H/pgsql-warning.log.
+Which is normally a very handy thing, because the main file, **pgsql-info.log**, is quite large, and it’s nice to have the mundane things filtered out for us already.
+Because rsyslog also splits things based on the timestamp, we don’t give it an exact file name, but use a POSIX template instead, e.g. /var/log/apps/%Y/groucho/%m/%d/%H/pgsql-warning.log.
 By doing this, tail_n_mail knows where to find the latest file.
 It also uses the LASTFILE and OFFSET to know exactly where it stopped